gojiteji/youtube-changespeed-by-category/README.md

 1. add this project to chrome extension

   ![](./a.png)
-1. open youtube and turn on this function by clicking this icon
+2. open youtube and turn on this function by clicking the icon

   ![](./b.png)